 This morning we drive north to Kasane, the closest travel hub to Chobe National Park.
 This scenic game park is reputed to host one of the highest concentrations of wildlife in Africa.

 Later this afternoon we take a sunset boat cruise on the Chobe River, an excellent way to get up close to the wildlife and birds of Botswana's leading national park.
 As we cruise along the river large mammals, various reptiles and an array of birds are frequently sighted.
 The easier sightings being hippos, elephants and crocodiles, as well as buffalos and baboons.
 Also watch for lions, bushbuck, kudu, sable and giraffe, possibly even puku antelopes found nowhere else in Botswana.

 The Chobe River Cruise offers exceptional bird watching opportunities, from fish eagles, plovers and spoonbills to ibis, storks and other waterfowl.
 Simply watching the scenery go by as the sun sets over the bush is a beautiful sight.

-On our final morning we embark on an open vehicle game drive in Chobe National Park - one last chance to spot the wildlife of Botswana.
-After our last foray into the African wilderness we leave Chobe and Kasane behind, driving back into Zimbabwe.
+On our final morning, we embark on an open vehicle game drive in Chobe National Park - one last chance to spot the wildlife of Botswana.
+After our last foray into the African wilderness, we leave Chobe and Kasane behind, crossing back into Zimbabwe.